1. Commodities binary Options

-A commodity digital option is a trade whereby the expected future value of a commodity is projected on a fixed date.
-Gold and crude Oil are the main commodities traded in digital options market.
+A commodity binary option is a trade whereby the expected future value of a commodity is projected on a fixed date.
+Gold and crude Oil are the main commodities traded in binary options market.
 Let’s assume the price of gold currently stands at $100 dollars an ounce and a trader anticipates a rise in value after 2 weeks.
-He or she can purchase 4 digital options contracts valued at $20 dollars each since each contract yields $100 dollars.
+He or she can purchase 4 binary options contracts valued at $20 dollars each since each contract yields $100 dollars.
 In the event the price of gold increases after a fortnight, the trader will get a gross profit of $400 dollars.

 All possible profits and losses are laid out in advance before the trade is made.
-Commodity digital options have short durations on returns on investments, usually in hours or days.
+Commodity binary options have short durations on returns on investments, usually in hours or days.

 2. Pair Options

 This is a trade whereby the trader selects the best performing company stock paired up against another company’s stock within the same industry.
 An example of stock pair options is Google/Yahoo because they are two rival firms competing in the Internet services industry.
 A trader may decide that Google’s stock price will perform better than Yahoo at the close of the week.
 The trader will receive anticipated profits if Yahoo outperforms Google at the end of the week.
 On the other hand, losses will be incurred if Yahoo’s stock price drops below Google’s share price at the end of the week.

 It is a trade whereby the trader predicts the value of an asset to either rise or fall below a specified figure after a fixed duration.
 A broker may present a high/low option for gold which he expects to fall below $200 dollars an ounce after a week.
 Traders who select high option will get a profit if the price of gold reaches or crosses the $ 200 dollar mark after one week.